-- 2.2.1 Demonstrations of exorcism, the occult, the paranormal, divination, or practices related to any of these that purport to be real (as opposed to entertainment) shall be treated with due objectivity. - 2.2.2 If a demonstration of exorcism, the occult, the paranormal, divination, or practices related to any of these is for entertainment purposes, this shall be made clear to viewers and listeners. - 2.2.3 Demonstrations of exorcism, the occult, the paranormal, divination, or practices related to any of these (whether such demonstrations purport to be real or are for entertainment purposes) shall not contain Life-changing Advice directed at individuals.
-(Religious Media Services are exempt from this rule but shall, in any event, comply with the provisions in Part Seven Section 4: Religion.
+- 2.2.1 Demonstrations of exorcism, the occult, the paranormal, divination, or practices related to any of these that purport to be real (as opposed to entertainment) must be treated with due objectivity. - 2.2.2 If a demonstration of exorcism, the occult, the paranormal, divination, or practices related to any of these is for entertainment purposes, this must be made clear to viewers and listeners. - 2.2.3 Demonstrations of exorcism, the occult, the paranormal, divination, or practices related to any of these (whether such demonstrations purport to be real or are for entertainment purposes) must not contain life-changing advice directed at individuals.

+(Religious Media Services are exempt from this rule but must, in any event, comply with the provisions in Part 7 Section 4: Religion.
 Films, dramas and fiction generally are not bound by this rule.)